KaartGroup/Turkey/KAART.md

 >make awesome Turkey data with #kaart

-Our data improvement [projects](https://github.com/KaartGroup/Turkey/projects) in the Turkey being worked on by Kaart [Data Team](https://wiki.openstreetmap.org/wiki/Kaart#Kaart_Data_Team), or with collaborators.
+Our data improvement [projects](https://github.com/KaartGroup/Turkey/projects) in Turkey being worked on by Kaart [Data Team](https://wiki.openstreetmap.org/wiki/Kaart#Kaart_Data_Team), or with collaborators.

 ### Data improvement projects elsewhere
 Kaart has traveled to and provided data improvements in the following countries and metropolitan areas: